 A rubric was designed and approved by Faculty Senate in 2006 to assist in reviewing student work: Critical Thinking Rubric

-A summary of the results of the findings can be found here: Critical Thinking Summary
+A summary of the first 3 years results of the findings can be found here: Critical Thinking Summary